iroumec/Zylva/README.md

 ![languageSelection.gif](src/resources/multimedia/languageSelection.gif)

+> [!CAUTION]
+>
+> Excepting English and Spanish,
+> the rest of the languages were achieved using ChatGPT and Grazie Pro.
+> There might be errors in the translation!
+> Don't hesitate to report them.

 # Installation.

 Make sure you have downloaded Java Runtime Environment >= 8 Build 441 and JDK >= 23.
 Here are the links: